emvherrera/capstone1/README.md

 Ex:
  private static final DateTimeFormatter DATE_TIME_FORMATTER = DateTimeFormatter.ofPattern("yyyy-MM-dd HH:mm:ss");

-//Im proud of structuring git staging and commitments consistently with minor errors.
-This is something I struggled understanding a few weeks ago//

 Error Handling-  Learning to anticipate and handle potential problems (like file errors) is a crucial but a confusing aspect of programming.
 I use Gemini to help explain and revise any errors after exhausting attempts at resolving in debugger without success.